yegle/pandas-website/index.rst

   maintainability, and you're still stuck developing the system components in a low-productivity language;

+* The "copyleft" GPL license of R can create concerns for commercial software vendors who want to distribute R with their software under another license.
-* R's "copy-left" GPL license prevents use in most commercial software development.
-Python and *pandas* use a permissive BSD license allowing use in commercial software.
+  Python and *pandas* use the more permissive BSD license.

 What about Java, C++, and C#?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~